Difference Between Hurricane and Tornado

 A tornado can be defined as a rotating column of air having a wide range of width that can go from about a few yards to a mile or even more than that.
 Tornado has a highly destructive speed and is a funnel-shaped facing downward bundle of air.

-There is no specific area, region, or continent for the occurrence of a tornado, it can occur anywhere.
+There is no specific area, region, or continent for the occurrence of a tornado, and it can occur anywhere.

 Tornadoes have many different shapes and sizes.
 The size of a tornado depends on its intensity.
 They can also be just a small swirl of dust and winds.

-These are quite not easy to identify as tornadoes are often interpreted to be huge waves of storms along with lots of rain and wind.
+These are quite not easy to identify as tornadoes are interpreted to be huge waves of storms along with lots of rain and wind.
 Even the color of a tornado is different in different areas.

 tornado